asyncapi/community/STUDENT_AMBASSADOR.md

 Skill-Based Team Leads: These are ambassadors leading different skill-based teams, such as design team leads, content team leads, etc. The ambassadors in these teams are responsible to their team leads.

-AsycAPI Community Manager: Ultimately, ambassadors are directly under the AsyncAPI Ambassadors Program.
+AsyncAPI Community Manager: Ultimately, ambassadors are directly under the AsyncAPI Ambassadors Program.
 Issues and concerns should be reported to the Community Manager.

 ### Student Ambassadors duties